SimonDelord/UBI-Security/platform-build/readme.md

 As part of the ROSA deployment, go to the OCM console and add a node pool -> called odf-node-pool -> 3 x m5.2xlarge EC2 instances.

 ![Browswer](https://github.com/SimonDelord/UBI-Security/blob/main/platform-build/images/odf-node-pool.png)

+The next step is to install the ODF operator from the Operator Hub.

+Go through all the Defaults for Operator Hub -> OpenShift Data Fundation -> Install